This article was last updated on August 10

 After driving the same family car for the last 7 years, my wife and I decided it was time to get a new car that provided better fuel efficiency and some of the nice to have modern features.
-Not having bought a car for quite some time meant that I had to extensively research the market for the car we wanted, figure out price ranges and to sharpen my negotiation skills for getting the best deal I could.
+Not having bought a car for quite some time meant that I had to extensively research the market for the car we wanted, figure out price ranges (lots of great apps out there to provide price comparisons) and to sharpen my negotiation skills for getting the best deal I could.
 After a few months of passive and active searching, test drives and negotiating my wife and I finally found the car we wanted and got a great deal based on equivalent comparisons (saved over 20%!).
 Here are some of my real life tips that can hopefully be beneficial to you when looking for your next car.
 Some may be unconventional, but they all work!

 1. Buy from a big (giant) dealership.
 They have the inventory and they make their money with volume.
 Small dealerships depend on higher profit per car – which doesn’t help you.
 This is especially the case with new cars.